homataheri/ECON407_2018/syllabus.md

 - **Office Hours:** Thursday 10am-12pm in Iona 206
 - **Prerequisites:** One of ECON 301, ECON 304 and one of ECON 302, ECON 305 and one of ECON 303, ECON 306.
   - A little programming experience is very valuable, but you will be able to fill in the blanks with some hard work.
-- **Textbook:** We will follow a subset of https://lectures.quantecon.org/jl/ along with typed notes
+- **Textbook:** We will follow a subset of https://lectures.quantecon.org/jl/
 - **Learning Environment:** Come to class on time.
 No cellphones.

 ## Course Materials and Communications